-Note: the orientation of the volume buttons don’t change with your screen’s orientation, so always know which side the volume down button is facing.
+Note: the orientation of the volume buttons doesn’t change with your screen’s orientation, so always know which side the volume down button is facing.

 Some Chromebooks, like the Pixelbook or Samsung Chromebook Plus (or Pro), have a stylus pen.
-You can use it as an extra option to take screenshots with.
+You can use it as an extra option when taking screenshots.

-The pen offers a menu of tools for you to perform a screen grab of a specific portion of the screen or the entire screen.
+On a Samsung Chromebook, the pen offers a menu of tools for you to perform a screen grab of a specific portion of the screen or the entire thing.
 It also allows you to annotate your screenshots.

 If you want extra functionality, you can opt for a screenshot app or extension from Google’s Chrome Web Store.

-Using an extension, like the Nimbus Screenshot and Screen Video Recorder, may help you capture a screenshot on your Chromebook.
+The Nimbus Screenshot and Screen Video Recorder helps you take screenshots on a Chromebook.
 It not only allows you to capture the screen but also record a video of it.
-If you want to take a screenshot of a particular item on the menu, it allows you to delay the screen grab.
+If you want to take a screenshot of a particular item on the menu, it allows you to delay the screen grab for timed screenshots.

 Awesome Screenshot & Screen Recorder is an easy to use tool to take full, partial, single window, and single tab screenshots.
 You’re also able to record your screen.
 Thanks to the annotation toolbar, you can add details to screenshots.

 You can also try Lightshot, an incredibly simple option that’s surprisingly effective.
 Quickly take full page or custom area screenshots.
 Save them to the cloud or your Chromebook.